 Social and Cultural Factors Influencing Unwed Marriages

 Unwed marriages are influenced by various social and cultural factors in different societies.
 Cultural norms and traditions play a significant role in shaping attitudes towards unwed marriages.
 In conservative societies like Saudi Arabia, there are often stricter social expectations and stigmas associated with unwed couples.
+Additionally, many couples may choose to incorporate the unity candle tradition into their ceremonies as a symbol of their commitment, despite the challenges they face.

 Public perception of unwed marriages can vary widely.
 While some communities may be accepting of such relationships, others may condemn or frown upon them.
 These differing attitudes can be influenced by factors such as religious beliefs, societal values, and historical traditions.